anarchitech/equatesinator/README.md

 I'm not going to spend many cycles improving this thing.
 If you need it, you need it, if you don't, you don't.
 It's very muforth specific.

+### A Brief Note on Building The Equatesinator

+You need to use [GNUmake](https://github.com/nimblemachines/kinetis-chip-equates/issues/1)

 # Why?

 One of the issues with rolling your own language &ndash; especially if, like [muforth](https://muforth.nimblemachines.com/), it is a cross-compiler that targets microcontrollers &ndash; is that you need to find or create, for every chip you care about, "equates" files that describe the i/o registers, their memory addresses, and their bit definitions.